 Fargo is a larger medium-sized city located in the state of North Dakota.
 With a population of 124,662 people and 22 constituent neighborhoods, Fargo is the largest community in North Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fargo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fargo is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fargo who work in office and administrative support (13.42%), sales jobs (11.44%), and management occupations (9.03%).
+Fargo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Fargo is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Fargo who work in office and administrative support (12.06%), management occupations (9.30%), and sales jobs (9.12%).

 Also of interest is that Fargo has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Fargo citizens is very high relative to the national average among all cities (21.84%): 38.62% of adults in Fargo have a bachelor's degree or even advanced degree.
+The citizens of Fargo are very well educated compared to the average community in the nation: 39.97% of adults in Fargo have a bachelor's degree or even advanced degree.

+Fargo is a somewhat ethnically-diverse city.
 The people who call Fargo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fargo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fargo include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Fargo include German, Norwegian, Irish, Swedish, and English.